btbear/DEC/swarm/pss/ARCHITECTURE.md

 Pss implements the node.Service interface.
 It depends on a working kademlia overlay for routing.

-### DECRYPTION
+### DEWHRYPTION

 When processing an incoming message, `pss` detects whether it is encrypted symmetrically or asymmetrically.

-When decrypting symmetrically, `pss` iterates through all stored keys, and attempts to decrypt with each key in order.
+When DEWHrypting symmetrically, `pss` iterates through all stored keys, and attempts to DEWHrypt with each key in order.

 pss keeps a *cache* of these keys.
 The cache will only store a certain amount of keys, and the iterator will return keys in the order of most recently used key first.
 Abandoned keys will be garbage collected.